How to Foster Staff Buy-In for Your Reading Challenges

 incentivize-training

 Another Nebraska librarian discussed plans for a Beanstack “SPEED” challenge for staff.
-“We have our test site set up specifically for staff, where they have to do the adult challenge within two weeks, that way that helps us test the links and make sure everything is good to go,” said librarian Samantha Rundle from Hastings Public Library.
-“We plan on having gift cards to local businesses as prizes … it’s very much [to] get everyone familiar with the program, but also make sure there’s no kinks that we need to work out beforehand.”
+“We have our test site set up specifically for staff, where they have to do the adult challenge within two weeks; that way, that helps us test the links and make sure everything is good to go,” said librarian Samantha Rundle from Hastings Public Library.
+“We plan on having gift cards to local businesses as prizes … it’s very much [to] get everyone familiar with the program, but also make sure there are no kinks that we need to work out beforehand.”

-Johnson and other librarians shared more creative and compelling reward ideas, like a week of wearing jeans instead of following the more formal dress code, small treats like doughnuts, conference swag like tote bags, an extra long work break, and even donated prizes from the community.
+Other librarians shared more creative and compelling reward ideas, such as a week of wearing jeans instead of following the more formal dress code, small treats like doughnuts, conference swag like tote bags, an extra-long work break, and even donated prizes from the community.

 challenges-year-round

-Instill Beanstack as a central presence at your library, and not a siloed responsibility for only one department or a seasonal software for only spring and summer.
+Instill Beanstack as a central presence at your library and not a siloed responsibility for only one department or seasonal software for only spring and summer.
 When your whole staff knows how to use Beanstack, then they can all answer challenge questions, help community members, and promote the app.
-And when your staff uses Beanstack year-round, you can avoid re-training the basics every year and instead focus on building engaging challenges and promoting your programming.
-Or on the other 100 things you’re juggling!
+When your staff uses Beanstack year-round, you can avoid re-training the basics every year and instead focus on building engaging challenges and promoting your programming.
+Or, on the other 100 things, you’re juggling!

 To foster this holistic approach, make sure to involve your whole team when planning challenges and keep them updated on your challenge calendar and Beanstack details.
 You can include information in staff newsletters, flyers, and meetings.
-And you can easily offer year-round challenges for all ages with our reading challenge templates to engage different populations and departments in the reading and logging fun.
+With our reading challenge templates, you can easily offer year-round challenges for all ages to engage different populations and departments in the reading and logging fun.

 Some libraries go all-in on centralizing and promoting Beanstack use among their staff by transforming their staff onboarding into reading challenges.
 At Troy Public Library in Michigan, new hires in the youth services department participate in an activities-based training challenge during their first six months on the job.
 Their activities include nitty-gritty details like how to input their first timesheet and fun explorations of library resources and responsibilities.